lalaithion/BinaryVisualization/README.md

 Josh Anderson - janderso1337

 ## Description
 This tool allows for the visualization of raw binary data in a way that uses the patterns inherent within structured data to identify the information it contains.
-Here is the ted talk which introduced the idea to us https://youtu.be/cWpRxyqDgpM?t=451.
+Here is the ted talk which introduced the idea to us https://youtu.be/cWpRxyqDgpM?t=451, and here is a paper talking more about the same subject http://lib.dr.iastate.edu/cgi/viewcontent.cgi?article=4138&context=etd.
 This tool does not use headers or file extensions.

 Our goal initially will be to create a working prototype in C++ using OpenGL.
 Then, depending on how much time we have left, we will explore creating an desktop application (on some or all of the major platforms) or a web app.